 Organize Small Cords with Toilet Paper Rolls

 In today’s high-tech homes, keeping track of small cords can be challenging.
 Almost every electronic device has a cord that goes with it: cameras, smartphones, computers and the list goes on.
 Rather than tossing them in various drawers throughout your house, where they can get tangled or forgotten, try this simple and inexpensive solution.
-Find a small box (a shoe box works perfectly) and fill it with as many empty toilet paper rolls that will fit vertically.
+Find a small box (a shoebox works perfectly) and fill it with as many empty toilet paper rolls as will fit vertically.
 Then place a single cord in each toilet paper roll. — Will Leighton

 Taller Table Hack

 I have a typical 6-ft. folding table that I use to layout certain projects.
 But the height of the table is meant for someone sitting in a chair.
 Constantly bending over when using the table was starting to hurt my back, so I came up with a solution.
 I used a couple of 2-ft. lengths of 1-1/4-in.
 PVC pipe found at my local home center, and cut four 11-in. stilts for my table.
 I slipped the pipes onto the legs and it raised the table about 6 in., bringing my work surface to a more comfortable height!
 The bend in the table legs at about 5 in. from the ground holds the pipes securely in place, so my table is still as sturdy as ever.
 The stilts can be removed if I ever need to lower the height of the table to use it while sitting in a chair. — Gary Inlow